-17.1 Serial Port Flow Control
+18.1 Serial Port Flow Control

-The two serial ports are provided with two data pins (RXD and TXD) and two flow control signals ( $\overline{RTS}$ , $\overline{RTR}$ ).
+The two serial ports provided with two data pins (RXD and TXD) and two flow control signals (\overline{RTS} , \overline{RTR}).
 Hardware flow control is enabled when the FC bit in the Serial Port control Register is set.
 And the flow control signals are configured by software to support several different protocols.

-17.1.1 DCE/DTE Protocol
+18.1.1 DCE/DTE Protocol

-The R1120 can be a DCE (Data Communication Equipment) or DTE (Data Terminal Equipment).
+The R1122 can be as a DCE (Data Communication Equipment) or as a DTE (Data Terminal Equipment).
 This protocol provides flow control where one serial port is receiving data and other serial port is sending data.
 To implement the DCE device, the ENRX bit should be set and the RTS bit should be cleared for the associated serial port.
 To implement the DTE device, the ENRX bit should be cleared and the RTS bit should be set for the associated serial port.
-The ENRX bit and RTS bit are in the register F2h.
+The ENRX bit and RTS bits are in the register F2h.